Fascinating Holiday Trivia You Probably Didn’t Know

 Ever heard of a Christmas carp?
 Wonder why stockings are hung by the chimney with care?
-And ponder who created the candy cane?
-Sit by the fire, my child, and we will illuminate.
+And where did the candy cane come from, anyway?
+Check out the fascinating origins of some of your favourite holiday traditions.

 The first known candy cane was made in 1670 by a German choirmaster to help children endure lengthy nativity services.
 They were white and modelled after shepherds’ canes.
 The candy cane made its way to America in 1847, when a German immigrant decorated the tree in his Ohio home with the iconic candy.